awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/GettingStarted.md

 ## Step 3: View Information about Your Environment<a name="GettingStarted.Walkthrough.ViewApp"></a>

 After you create the Elastic Beanstalk application, you can view information about the application you deployed and its provisioned resources by going to the environment dashboard in the AWS Management Console\.
-The dashboard shows the health of your application's environment, the running version, and the environment configuration\.
+The dashboard shows the health of your application's environment, the running version, and the environment's platform version \(configuration\)\.

 While Elastic Beanstalk creates your AWS resources and launches your application, the environment is in a `Pending` state\.
 Status messages about launch events are displayed in the environment's dashboard\.